-Lucy has lived in the Northern Territory since 2008, after moving to Palmerston from Queensland She has more than 10 years' experience in the media industry and started her career as a print journalist working for newspapers both in the Northern Territory and Queensland.
-Lucy then steered her career into communications, public passionate about healthy living and enjoying an active lifestyle and wants to get more youth involved in sports and local activities in the community.
+Lucy has lived in the Northern Territory since 2008, after moving to Palmerston from Queensland.
+She has more than 10 years' experience in the media industry and started her career as a print journalist working for newspapers both in the Northern Territory and Queensland.
+Lucy then steered her career into communications, public relations and media advising.
+Lucy is passionate about healthy living and enjoying an active lifestyle and wants to get more youth involved in sports and local activities in the community.